Mother Angelica: Injury and "Bargain with God"

-In 1953, Sister Angelica had an accident with an industrial floor-scrubbing machine that knocked her over and injured her spine, causing her ongoing pain and would later require her to wear leg braces for much of her life.
+In 1953, Sister Angelica had an accident with an industrial floor-scrubbing machine that knocked her over and injured her spine, causing her ongoing pain and later requiring her to wear leg braces for much of her life.
 The ache radiated from the small of her back to the middle of the left leg.
-In June 1955 she sought medical review of her back pain and was given a brace to relieve the pain caused by the fall.
+In June 1955, she sought medical review of her back pain and was given a brace to relieve the pain caused by the fall.
 The doctors believed the fall in 1953 had aggravated an existing spinal defect.
 She was fitted for a body cast to relieve her compressed spine and given oversized crutches.
-This failed and leg and neck traction were attempted and she was suspended from a hospital-bed contraption for six weeks.
-She spent a total of four months in hospital with no improvement.
-She returned to the monastery with a back brace.
-To alleviate pain and restore posture, her doctors decided on a spinal fusion operation.
-She was admitted to hospital for this in July 1956.
-The surgeon, Dr. Charles Houck, informed Angelica that there was a "fifty-fifty chance you'll never walk again."
+This treatment failed, however; so leg and neck traction were attempted, in which she was suspended from a hospital-bed contraption for six weeks.
+She spent a total of four months in the hospital with no improvement, and she returned to the monastery with a back brace.

+To alleviate pain and restore posture, her doctors decided on a spinal fusion operation, for which she was admitted to the hospital in July 1956.
+The surgeon, Dr. Charles Houck, informed Sister Angelica that there was a "fifty-fifty chance you'll never walk again."
 Angelica struck a bargain with God: "Lord, if you let me walk again, I'll build you a monastery in the South."
 For three years, she had been discussing a southern monastery dedicated to African Americans.
-This was the year that the Supreme Court banned segregation in public schools and Dr. Martin Luther King Jr. made headlines by organising protests throughout the South.
-During the operation, Dr. Houck found an extra vertebra crowding its neighbours, and the resulting "kissing vertebrae" were the main cause of her pain.
-He apparently thought the surgery had gone wrong and gave up; Angelica could move her legs but not walk, so she recovered in hospital for two months.
-Back at Santa Clara, she was confined to the infirmary.
-As a result of suffering she learned to rely on God in all things.
-Eventually she graduated from a wheelchair to a back brace, leg brace and crutch and she felt she could think about the new monastery.
-The new abbess of Santa Clara, Mother Veronica, initially refused but was fully convinced gradually.
-In January 1957, Mother Veronica wrote to Archbishop Thomas Toolen of Mobile, Alabama, stating their desire to be in "the midst of the colored people to intercede for them."
-Archbishop Toolen warmly invited the nuns to the diocese and encouraged them to start the community in Birmingham, then home to a quarter of a million black people.
-Bishop Emmet Walsh of Youngstown delayed the foundation as he felt the departure of six nuns required by Canon Law could not be sustained by the community in Canton.
-By February 1961, funding had been secured, and Rome granted permission to proceed with the new foundation.
+This was the year the Supreme Court banned segregation in public schools and Dr. Martin Luther King Jr. made headlines by organizing protests throughout the South.
+During the operation, Dr. Houck found an extra vertebra crowding its neighbors, and that the resulting "kissing vertebrae" were the main cause of her pain.
+He apparently thought the surgery had gone wrong and gave up.
+Angelica could move her legs but not walk, so she recovered in the hospital for two months.

+Back at Sancta Clara, she was confined to the infirmary.
+As a result of suffering, she learned to rely on God in all things.
+Eventually, she graduated from a wheelchair to a back brace, leg brace, and crutch, and felt she could think about the new monastery.
+The new abbess of Sancta Clara, Mother Veronica, initially refused the idea but became fully convinced over time.
+In January 1957, Mother Veronica wrote to Archbishop Thomas Toolen of Mobile, stating her community's desire to be in "the midst of the colored people to intercede for them."
+Archbishop Toolen warmly invited the nuns to the diocese and encouraged them to start the community in Birmingham, then home to a quarter of a million Black people.

+However, Bishop Emmet Walsh of Youngstown, Ohio, delayed the foundation as he felt the departure of six nuns required by Canon Law could not be sustained by the community in Canton.
+With some other Poor Clare nuns, Sister Angelica worked to raise the necessary funds, partially from a small business venture making and selling fishing lures.
+In February 1961, funding had been secured and Rome granted permission to proceed with the new foundation.